Ardcord/My_installer/README.md

 # My Installer Script

 This repository hosts the "My Installer" script, a versatile Bash script designed to facilitate the installation of multiple software tools on Linux systems.
-Created by Tvanbael, this script is particularly useful for setting up a new machine with essential tools like Ghidra, Obsidian, Multi Tools, and BurpSuite Pro.
+Created by Tvanbael, this script is particularly useful for setting up a new machine with essential tools like Ghidra, Obsidian, BurpSuite Pro, and Others Tools.

 [](https://github.com/Ardcord/My_installer/assets/93101315/8f49cb78-d5ff-43f3-9299-813a2081583d)